COVID-19: the latest information for testing, screening and visitors >>

 It is rare for children to become seriously ill with no warning.
 When it’s a life-threatening emergency, call 911 immediately.
 But, depending on your child’s symptoms, your child’s pediatrician should usually be your first point of contact.
 Even if it’s after-hours, the pediatrician on-call can help you to decide whether a trip to the ER is needed.

 Many times, I’ve had a parent hold the phone up to their child’s mouth so I can listen to their child’s breathing or cough.
 I may recommend bringing their child in for an office visit.
-If it’s after-hours, I may advise going to an immediate care center or walk-in clinic.
+If it’s after-hours, I may advise going to a walk-in care location.
 And if it’s something more serious, I may tell the parent to go to the ER.

 When symptoms are recognized and treated early, it can prevent an illness or injury from getting worse or turning into an emergency.
 Your child may need emergency care when he/she shows any of the following signs: